-- Qualify for ENGL 131 First-Year English I by appropriate L&C placement test score (through the Assessment Center) or have completed one semester of college level English. - Qualify for MATH 116 Intermediate Algebra by appropriate L&C placement test score (through the Assessment Center) or completion of MATH 112 Elementary Algebra with a grade of C or better or ACT score of 19 or better. - Complete the following courses with a grade of C or better: CIS 135 Computer Literacy (or pass proficiency exam for CIS 135 or prove computer proficiency through written letter by employer or school); PSYC 131 General Psychology; and BIOL 130 Fundamentals Of Biological Science, or BIOL 131 Biology: A Contemporary Approach, or BIOL 132 Human Biology (preferred).
+- Qualify for ENGL 131 First-Year English I by appropriate L&C placement test score (through the Assessment Center) or have completed one semester of college level English. - Qualify for MATH 116-Intermediate Algebra by appropriate L&C placement test score (through the Assessment Center) or standardized test score or completion of MATH 112- Elementary Algebra with a grade of C or better. - Complete the following courses with a grade of C or better: SOCI 131-Introduction to Sociology; PSYC 131-General Psychology; and BIOL 132- Human Biology